nameless-and-blameless/TAG/reports/The-Creator-and-The-Arts.md

 I won't let you down
 So please don't give me up
 Because I would really, really love to stick around
+Oh yeah"*
+>
-Oh yeah"* —Attributed to the Creator, via George Michael's "Freedom"
+> —the Creator on George Michael's "Freedom"

 ## **Introduction**